Roots & Shoots

 Eligibility

 Youth ages 18-25 who identify as Indigenous, Black, People of Colour, and/or living with a disability.
-You must also be a Canadian citizen, permanent resident, or person granted refugee status, and legally entitled to work in Canada.
+You must also be a Canadian citizen, permanent resident, or person granted refugee status, legally entitled to work in Canada.

 • Salmonberry_Icon_Pink